Russia Arrests Governor Over Murders, Sparking Party Fury - UrduPoint

 Russia Arrests Governor Over Murders, Sparking Party Fury

-Sergei Furgal, the governor of the Khabarovsk region is suspected of being the "organiser of murders and the attempted murder of a number of entrepreneurs" in 2004 and 2005, the Investigative Committee, which probes major crimes, said in a statement.
+Furgal is suspected of being the "organiser of murders and the attempted murder of a number of entrepreneurs" in 2004 and 2005, the Investigative Committee, which probes major crimes, said.

 Furgal stood for office representing the LDPR nationalist party and his arrest sparked a furious reaction from its leader.